 - Research, develop and contribute to advances and trends within the field of game programming

 The really fantastic thing about this degree is that graduates will be prepared for careers in the multi-billion-dollar gaming industry and beyond.
+IT has gone beyond traditional leisure time activities and video games.
 Many industries are now using meaningful experiences with gaming development tools.
 For instance, med students are using virtual simulation software to rehearse complex surgical procedures.
 The military is also now relying on digital programs to prepare soldiers for combat.
-Once you know how to develop realistic virtual environments, the world is your oyster as far as the kind of career path you’d like.
+Once you know how to develop realistic virtual environments, the world is your oyster as far as the kind of career path you’d like and what can be achieved with the skills you have developed.

 Some of the job titles held by graduates are: